 Democracy in America, Alexis de Tocqueville with Professor Richard John

 Crime and Punishment, Fyodor Dostoevsky with Professor Deborah Martinsen

-Non-alums should include the full name and Columbia College class year of the alum with whom they are joining.
+If you are not a graduate of Columbia College and would still like to participate as a guest of an alum, include the full name and Columbia College class year of the alumnus with whom you are joining.

 Frequently Asked Questions